Upsert Lands in PostgreSQL 9.5 – a First Look

 If you’ve followed anything I’ve written about Postgres, you know that I’m a fan.
 At the same time you know that there’s been one feature that so many other databases have, which Postgres lacks and it causes a huge amount of angst for not being in Postgres… Upsert.
 Well the day has come, it’s finally committed and will be available in Postgres 9.5.

 Sure we’re still several months away from Postgres 9.5 being released, anywhere from 3-6 months as a best guess.
 That doesn’t mean we can’t take a first look at this feature.
-Though before we get into it a few special call outs of thanks to Peter Geoghegan of the Heroku Postgres team for being the primary author on it, Andres Freund who recently just joined Citus Data for his heavy contributions, and Heikki Linnakangas as well for his contributions.
+Though before we get into it a few special call outs of thanks to Peter Geoghegan, and Andres Freund for his heavy contributions, and Heikki Linnakangas as well for his contributions.

 And now onto the exploration.
 Upsert is the common name, but if you’re unfamiliar upsert is essentially create or update – Create this new record, but if a conflict exists update it.
 Let’s take a practical example.